skunapuli03/ugood/README.md

-this contains complete code for ugood
+this contains complete code for ugood website

 #UGood, an AI Self Improvement Platform